disclose/dioterms/core-terms-bbp.md

 ## Official Channels

-Please use [channel] to report security issues, providing all relevant information.
+Please use {{channel}} to report security issues, providing all relevant information.
 The more details you provide, the easier it will be for us to triage and fix the issue.

 ## Safe Harbor